 The first technical breakthrough was verifying the most appropriate system design to meet the monitoring and reporting of pressure and under-pressure shut-off (UPSO) conditions.
 The initial focus was selecting and testing potential device components to build a proof of concept.
 We conducted pressure testing to ensure the device was gas-tight, before sending it to DNV in Groningen for external testing with hydrogen and methane.
 They also monitor pressure drop to determine the device’s reaction time and responsiveness to different humidity and temperature levels.

-Following the testing at DNV, we began the development of the prototypes.
+Following the testing at DNV, we began developing the prototypes.
 We had confirmation that the proof of concept device worked as intended, and now the focus was on its physical design.

 The key design decisions during the prototyping stage were: